manhhoang/akka-app/README.md

 	- JDK 8
 	- Sbt
 - Build Instruction
-	- After clone project from Github to local computer, import project to Eclipse by using sbteclipse-plugin.
+	- After clone project from Github to local computer.
+Using sbteclipse-plugin to generate eclipse project.
+	- Run this command ${project-path}/sbt
+	- Then run $eclipse
+	- Import project to Eclipse.
 - Project Structure
 	- src/main/scala is contain all the codes of this program.
 	- src/test/scala is contain all the unit test of this program.